 CFE took over the government backed initiative created to help people starting their own business in the UK last year after the organisation had spent three years under the direction of its eight co-founders seeing just under a million new businesses formed.

-We were very pleased to receive the statement from CFE, Director, Matt Smith: “Neither the CFE nor SUB want to become embroiled with Mr Croome, who we now recognise has the right to the URL.
+We were very pleased to receive the statement from CFE, Director, Matt Smith: “Neither the CFE nor SUB want to become embroiled with Mr Croome, who we now recognise has the right to the URL digital signature.
 We believe a misunderstanding occurred due to the close timing of his registration to our launch – believing him to be a cyber-squatter.
 In the light of recent activity we now accept that this is not the case and wish Mr Croome well.
 Perhaps we can mutually-post a re-navigation link on each others’ website? ”

 Smith added: “StartUp Britain is owned and run by the Centre for Entrepreneurs – a small and independent non-profit organisation that has no funding from the government, so it is certainly not the “might of the government weighing down on an individual”.
 Indeed, StartUp Britain has created unique opportunities for thousands of small businesses over the past four years, free of cost.